cscetbon/sattl/sattl/README.md

 # Failure of a Test Case

-If Sattl fails to assert that objects provided exist or match, it will retry every 5 seconds until the provided timeout n the CLI command is exceeded.
-In that case will print an error which is typically the difference between the object in the Assert file and in Salesforce:
+If Sattl fails to assert that objects provided exist or match, it will retry every 5 seconds until the provided timeout on the CLI command is exceeded.
+In that case Sattl prints an error which is typically the difference between the object in the Assert file and in Salesforce:

 ```